swellstores/swell-js-docs/content/en/index.md

   - Format prices in the store's currency
 ---

-Swell.js is a universal JavaScript SDK for Swell's Frontend API, providing helper methods for common data and actions needed to create web storefronts and checkout flows.
+Swell.js is a universal JavaScript SDK for Swell's Frontend API, providing helper methods for common data and actions needed to create storefronts and checkout flows.

 <alert type="success">